-Claregate Street starts from the south western end of the Market Square.
+Claregate Street starts from the southwestern end of the Market Square.
 The entrance to the street from the square is strongly defined by three and two storey buildings to the north and south respectively.
-The street maintains a consistent width, and descends gradually westwards.
+The street maintains a consistent width and descends gradually westwards.
 The northern side of the street is punctuated with two lanes that lead up to the walls of the Cathedral Enclosure.
 This creates intermittent and dramatic visual connections with the Cathedral enclosure to the north from Claregate Street.
-The southern side of the street is punctuated with Bangup Lane, a wider lane that connects southwards and down to Bride Street.
+The southern side of the street is punctuated with Banqup Lane, a wider lane that connects southwards and down to Bride Street.

 The building forms comprise of terraces, with a strong building line on both sides of the street.
-The building heights are generally two storey, except at the junction with Market Square where the building step up to three storey, and the new Kildare town centre complex which comprises of three storeys on the southern side of the street.
-The plot configuration is generally narrow shallow plots and the urban grain is fine on the north and south side of the street, with the exception of the large site associated with the mixed use development on the south side of the street.
+The building heights are generally two storeys, except at the junction with Market Square where the building step up to three storey, and the new Kildare town centre complex which comprises of three storeys on the southern side of the street.
+The plot configuration is generally narrow shallow plots and the urban grain is fine on the north and south side of the street, with the exception of the large site associated with the mixed-use development on the south side of the street.

 The building typologies generally comprise of modest two storey dwellings which in their original form may date from the early 1800's.
 These are located on the northern side of the street.
 Many have undergone significant alterations to their window proportions, the position of window openings and many have lost original features, including their original roof covering and chimney stacks and windows and doors.
-A few dwellings are reminiscent of their probable visual appearance, noted as P404, P403, P402 and P401 in the Building Inventory Study (Section 8.0.
-A number of the dwellings in Parcel 6 also reflect this traditional form, namely P607.
+A few dwellings are reminiscent of their probable visual appearance.

-Three yellow brick with red brick dressings Victorian terraced dwellings present a distinctive character at the entrance to the street from the west, and are an attractive small group that retain most of their original form and character.
+Three yellow brick with red brick dressings Victorian terraced dwellings present a distinctive character at the entrance to the street from the west and are an attractive small group that retain most of their original form and character.
 These contrast in finish to the traditional use of render on the street, and in Kildare town.

 Modifications to the original terraces include the amalgamation of the original dwellings, and the use of inappropriate replacement or new shop fronts.
 These properties in general would benefit from a more simplified shopfront approach.
 Shopfronts of contemporary expression that are more successful on the street include the shopfront at the junction with Malones Lane, which includes decorative plasterwork and a horizontal canopy.
-The Five Jockeys and the two storey dwelling at the opposite side of the lane also display interesting plasterwork detail which contributes to the eclectic mix of architectural character.
+The Five Jockeys and the two-storey dwelling at the opposite side of the lane also display interesting plasterwork detail which contributes to the eclectic mix of architectural character.